 There are three main forms of protection to consider:

-- Life insurance – making sure that those left behind have funds after the death of a parent or some other person with dependants.
+- Life insurance – ensuring those left behind have funds after the death of a parent or some other person with dependents.

 - Health insurance – making sure that you have enough money if you fall seriously ill.